SophiaTX/Alexandria-C-SHARP/README.md

 Install
 =================
-- As a prerequisite for the npm module please have openssl installed on your machine (download openssl and install on Windows environment using https://slproweb.com/products/Win32OpenSSL.html) ("brew install openssl" on Mac environment)
+- As a prerequisite for the nuget package to be working please have openssl installed on your machine (download openssl and install on Windows environment using https://slproweb.com/products/Win32OpenSSL.html) ("brew install openssl" on Mac environment)
 - Get the Library (Alexandria 1.0.3.7) as a nuget package from nuget.org